-In this article we will discuss the basics of a transmitter (RC Controller) and what you should look for when buying one: price, the number of channels, modes, frequency and other features.
+This tutorial explains the basics of a radio transmitter for racing drones, what you should look out for when buying one: price, the number of channels, modes, frequency and other features.

 Table of Content